eddiegaeta/ufc_webscrapper/README.md

-# Collection of code meant to build a docker stack for ufc.com webscrapping
+# Collection of code meant to build work flow for ufc.com webscrapping

 ## The docker containers consist of: